 - 1 cup beef broth

 - Crumble hamburger into a large bowl and add breadcrumbs, beaten egg, A.1.
 Sauce, minced garlic, ground mustard, salt, and black pepper.
-Mix with your hands to thoroughly combine.
+In a large bowl mix everything together with your hands until thoroughly combine.

 - Separate meat mixture into six equal balls and flatten into 1" thick patties.